ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 #### Software

-This lab is written with the expectation that most students will be using VMware Workstation or VMware Fusion to complete the assignment.
+This lab is written with the expectation that most students will be using **VMware Workstation** or **VMware Fusion** to complete the assignment.
 That software is available free of charge on the [VMware Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#VMWare) open to all K-State CS students, and it is highly recommended for students who are new to working with virtual machines, since most of the assignments in this class are tailored to the use of that platform.

 If you are using another virtualization platform, you may have to adapt these instructions to fit.
 If you are unsure about any specification and how it applies to your setup, please contact the instructor.

+You will also need installation media for the following operating systems:
+* **Windows 10 Version 1903** - See the [Azure Dev Tools](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) page on the CS Support Wiki for instructions.
+  * File Name: `en_windows_10_consumer_editions_version_1903_x64_dvd_b980e68c.iso`
+  * MD5 Hash: `8ba0e81b276d9052e8538deb0cf6c7d0`
+  * _Your file may vary as Microsoft constantly updates these installers._
+* **Ubuntu 20.04 LTS** - Download from [Ubuntu](https://ubuntu.com/download) or the [K-State CS Mirror](http://mirror.cs.ksu.edu/ubuntu-releases/focal/)
+  * File Name: `ubuntu-20.04-desktop-amd64.iso`
+  * MD5 Hash: `ea28c4fd933be55f9f01a5fa9e868490`
+  * _If a point release is avialble (ex: 20.04.1), feel free to us that version._

+{{% notice note %}}
+The original course materials were developed for Windows 10 Version 1803 and Ubuntu 18.04 LTS.
+Some course materials may still show the older versions.
+Students should use the software versions listed in bold above if at all possible.
+If not, please contact the instructor for alternative options.
+If you find any errors or issues using the updated versions of these systems, please post on Piazza.
+{{% /notice %}}

 ---

 ### Task 0: Install Virtualization Software

 Install the virtualization software platform of your choice.
-It must support using Windows 10 and Ubuntu 18.04 as a guest OS.
-For VMware Workstation Pro, you'll need version 14.1.2 or newer.
-For VMware Fusion, you'll need version 10.1.2 or newer.
+It must support using Windows 10 and Ubuntu 20.04 as a guest OS.
+In general, you'll need the latest version of the software.

-{{% notice tip %}}
+**VMware Workstation** or **VMware Fusion** is recommended and available free of charge on the [VMware Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#VMWare) open to all K-State CS students.

-You may need to install the latest version available for download and then update it within the software to get to the correct version.
+You may need to install the latest version available for download and then update it within the software to get to the absolute latest version that supports the latest guest OS versions.
-{{% /notice %}}

 ---

 ### Task 1: Create a Windows 10 Virtual Machine

 Create a new virtual machine for Windows 10.
 It should have 60 GB of storage available.
 If given the option, do not pre-allocate the storage, but do allow it to be separated into multiple files.
 This will make the VM easier to work with down the road.
-It should also have 2 GB of RAM.
+It should also have at least 2 GB of RAM.
+You may allocate more RAM if desired.
+You may also allocate additional CPU cores for better performance if desired.

 Install Windows 10 in that virtual machine to a single partition.
-You may use the express settings when configuring Windows.
-Do not use a Microsoft account to sign in; instead, create a local (non-Microsoft) account as defined below.
+You may use the express settings when configuring Windows. **Do not use a Microsoft account to sign in!** Instead, create a local (non-Microsoft) account as defined below.
 You may also be asked to set the computer name, which is given below.

+{{% notice note %}}
+Windows 10 Version 1903 has made it more difficult to create a local account when installing.
+See the video later in this module for instructions or refer to this guide from [How-To Geek](https://www.howtogeek.com/442792/how-to-create-a-local-account-while-setting-up-windows-10/)
+{{% /notice %}}

 ### Task 2: Configure Windows 10